Project-MONAI/MONAI/docs/source/highlights.md

 ![image](../images/cache_dataset.png)

 ### 2. Cache intermediate outcomes into persistent storage
-The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyper parameters), or when the entire data set size exceeds available memory.
+The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.

-### 3. Zip mutiple PyTorch datasets and fuse the output
+### 3. Zip multiple PyTorch datasets and fuse the output
 MONAI provides `ZipDataset` to associate multiple PyTorch datasets and combine the output data (with the same corresponding batch index) into a tuple, which can be helpful to execute complex training processes based on various data sources.

 For example: